suphawadeeth/Data-Warehouse-Data-Engineering-Zoomcamp-Week-3/README.md

  2. Create table (2 options: **Native table and External table**)
  3. Load data into the table

-### What are the different between those two types of table?
+### What are the different between those two types of tables?

 #### External Table in Big Query
 - Instead of create a table and store all the data in that table inside the Big Query, we create an external table.